SQL - BETWEEN Operator

 7 Muffy 24 Indore 10000.00

-NOT BETWEEN Operator with IN
+SQL NOT BETWEEN with Text Values

 Example

 In the following query, we are selecting the customers whose salary is not between 1000 and 5000.
-In addition; we are not retrieving the customers who are living in Bhopal using the IN operator in SQL −
+In addition we are not retrieving the customers who are living in Bhopal using the IN operator in SQL:

 SELECT * FROM CUSTOMERS